data-preservation-programs/slingshot/participants/filflix.md

 ## (12) Do you have any users already or plans to acquire users soon?

-People who want to watch movies, dramas, etc.
+People who want to share videos.

 ## (13) What challenges do you anticipate with this project?